flatcar-archive/flatcar-docs/docs/setup/releases/update-strategies.md

 The `off` strategy is also straightforward.
 The update will be installed onto the passive partition and await a reboot command to complete the update.
 We don't recommend this strategy unless you reboot frequently as part of your normal operations workflow.

+Read below on how to _disable automatic updates_ if this is what you actually want to achieve instead of having a half applied update on disk that gets selected even on an accidental reboot.
+It is also blocking the inactive partition with the earliest version that gets available as update, requiring the _double update workaround_ at the end of this document.

 ## Auto-updates with a maintenance window

 Locksmith supports maintenance windows in addition to the reboot strategies mentioned earlier.
 Maintenance windows define a window of time during which a reboot can occur.
 These operate in addition to reboot strategies, so if the machine has a maintenance window and requires a reboot lock, the machine will only reboot when it has the lock during that window.